-Other endpoints collected for the DCD Heart Transplanted Recipient Population include:
+Other endpoints include:

-- Patient and graft survival at 30 days post-transplant - Patient and graft survival at 30 days and initial hospital discharge, if later than 30 days - Severe PGD (left or right ventricle) (not including rejection or cardiac tamponade) according to ISHLT consensus manuscript (as defined in [Appendix 1](#) of this protocol) - Use of post-transplant mechanical circulatory support (LVAD, RVAD, BiVAD) for > 72 hours immediately post-transplant.
+- Patient and graft survival at 30 days post-transplant - Patient and graft survival at 30 days or initial hospital discharge, if later than 30 days

+- Severe PGD (left or right ventricle) (not including rejection or cardiac tamponade) according to ISHLT consensus manuscript (as defined in [Appendix 1](#) of this protocol) - Use of post-transplant mechanical circulatory support (LVAD, RVAD, BiVAD) for > 72 hours immediately post-transplant. - Patient survival at 1 year after transplant.